rgoonie/p1.RajeevGoonie/README.md

 **Current Issues**
 - Crowded with buttons therefore sometimes it hard to find the button I need
 - Unintuitive to set a custom cook time.
 What if I need to heat something for exactly 2 minutes and 53 seconds?
 I am unable to do so.
 - Frozen Dinner option is not universal.
-Typically frozen dinners have specific instuctions on how long to heat for.
+Typically, frozen dinners have specific instuctions on how long to heat for.
 This button is deceiving.
 - If a session is not finished, the time remain to cook will stay on screen.
 This could be misinterperated as the time causing confusion.
 - After choosing a preset, user must put in additional information and press start.
 Some users would opt to just use a preset time and stop when ready rather than put in a bunch of information.
 A microwave is to heat up food quickly.
-More button inputs means more time to heat up food.
+More button inputs mean more time to heat up food.

 ---